FortranVBA/DAP12/README.md

 3. Create a virtual environment for the project with `$ py -m venv .venv` on windows or `$ python3 -m venv .venv` on macos or linux.
 4. Activate the virtual environment with `$ .venv\Scripts\activate` on windows or `$ source .venv/bin/activate` on macos or linux.
 5. Install project dependencies with `$ pip install -r requirements.txt`
+6. Download and install PostgreSQL `https://www.postgresql.org/download/` (Follow instructions according your operating system).
+7. Create the project Posgres database (named DAP12) with `$ createdb -O (your postgre username) DAP12`.
+8. Configure the settings/settings.py file by putting your Postgres login in the variable called DATABASES (fields "USER" and "PASSWORD").
+9. Run the postgres database with `$ postgres -D /usr/local/pgsql/data` (the command may depends on your operating system).
+10. Run the django migration with `$ ./manage.py migrate`.
+11. Import the status fixtures with the following commands:
+- `$ ./manage.py loaddata staffprofile_data.json`
+- `$ ./manage.py loaddata clientstatut_data.json`
+- `$ ./manage.py loaddata contractstatut_data.json`
+- `$ ./manage.py loaddata eventstatut_data.json`
+12. Import the data fixtures with the following commands:
+- `$ ./manage.py loaddata staff_data.json` (compulsory to have default profiles to login with)
+- `$ ./manage.py loaddata client_data.json` (optional if you want example data)
+- `$ ./manage.py loaddata contract_data.json` (optional if you want example data)
+- `$ ./manage.py loaddata event_data.json` (optional if you want example data)
-6. Run the server with `$ python manage.py runserver`
+13. Run the server with `$ python manage.py runserver`

-When the server is running after step 6 of the procedure, the Soft Desk API can be requested from endpoints starting with the following base URL: http://localhost:8000/.
+When the server is running after step 13 of the procedure, the Soft Desk API can be requested from endpoints starting with the following base URL: http://localhost:8000/.
 Since authentification is made with JWT (Json Web Token), the use of postman is recommanded for the API request.